 This beef jerky outlet has some truly unique items in their shop; they have chocolate covered jerky, cherry maple jerky, hot sauces, and flavored popcorns.

-81. Hike the shady Cove Mountains Trail
+81. Hike the Cove Mountain Trail

 82. Carousel Gardens

 The shops at Carousel Gardens offer unique, beautifully crafted items that are made with tremendous care.